Allies (Australian rules football): History

-Dream Team and All-Stars

-The senior Allies team has not competed since the end of State of Origin representative football in 1999.
-Since that time, composite teams under the names of Dream Team and All-Stars have twice competed in one-off senior State of Origin matches against Victoria; these teams drew on all players of non-Victorian origin, rather than just from the traditional Allies states, and were branded differently to the Allies.
+Since 1999, subsequent composite teams branded as the Dream Team and All-Stars have twice competed in one-off senior State of Origin matches against Victoria; these teams drew on all players of non-Victorian origin, rather than just from the traditional Allies states, and were branded differently to the Allies.
 These teams played against Victoria in 2008 and in 2020, respectively.
 A Superules All-Stars team plays in the annual E. J. Whitten Legends Game, held annually since 1996 (barring 2020–2022 due to the COVID-19 pandemic).

 Since 2016, the Allies team has competed in Division 1 of the AFL Under-18/19s Championships.
 The team is selected from the top players in the former Division 2 state teams – New South Wales/Australian Capital Territory, Queensland, Tasmania and Northern Territory.
-As of 2021, the team is yet to win a championship.
+The team won its first championship in 2023.

 Identity

-The AFL chose the team's name to honour the Allies of World War II, which were celebrating the 50th anniversary of the war victory that year.
+The AFL chose the team's name to honour the Allies of World War II, which were celebrating the 50th anniversary of the war victory in the year the team was created.

 The senior Allies wore a guernsey with teal and black halves in 1995, and they added a jagged white-trimmed orange field from 1996.
 Its guernseys and logos featured a stylised letter A formed from a black star on a white background.
 Since its re-establishment as an underage team, the Allies guernsey remains based on the 1990s design, but it is predominately sky blue, instead of teal, and adds a dark green stripe and maroon cuffs and socks, thus representing the state sporting colour of each of its composite state and territory teams.

 In the AFLW, the team has worn orange and purple.
 The Dream Team/All-Stars have worn all white and gold/tan, mainly to avoid clashing with the darker Big V jumpers.
 The AFLW Allies guernsey since 2021 also includes green to acknowledge the inclusion of Tasmania.
 The latest All-Stars design featured a Commonwealth Star within an A symbol.